Subscribe to Blog via Email

-After 7 years of avoiding pancreatic enzyme replacement therapy (PERT), I finally asked for some on a trial basis.
+After 7 years of avoiding pancreatic enzyme replacement therapy (PERT) since diagnosis, I finally asked for some on a trial basis at the end of 2017.
 To be honest, for some time, I thought they were really only needed in the NET world for those with pancreatic issues (pNETs).
 I’ve always known I’ve had some digestive issues related to malabsorption.
-However, I’m not losing weight – this has been stable for some years.
-Plus my key vitamin levels (B12 and D) are in range.
-However, I’ve been struggling with a lot of bloating issues in the last couple of months, thus the trial.
+However, I’m not losing weight – this has been stable for some years (but see below).
+Plus, my key vitamin levels (B12 and D) were in range.
+However, I had been struggling with a lot of bloating issues, thus the trial.
 You know me, I like to research and analyse such things!
 I’ve actually written about a lot of these issues in my Nutrition series ….. so this is now ‘Article Number 5’.

-Those who have had surgery, in particular, in GI tract/digestive system, are at risk of malabsorption; as are those prescribed somatostatin analogues (Lanreotide/Octreotide) as these drugs can inhibit digestive enzymes, causing or adding to the malabsorption effect.
+Those who have had surgery, in particular, in GI tract/digestive system, are at risk of a degree of malabsorption; as are those prescribed somatostatin analogues (Lanreotide/Octreotide) as these drugs can inhibit digestive enzymes, causing or adding to the malabsorption effect.
 For those who need to read more, see Article 2.

 Pancreatic Enzyme Replacement Therapy

-Many NET patients succumb to malabsorption due to pancreatic insufficiency and are prescribed Pancreatic Enzyme Replacement Therapy, or PERT for short.
+Many NET patients succumb to malabsorption due to ‘pancreatic insufficiency’, sometimes known as exocrine pancreatic insufficiency (EPI) or pancreatic exocrine insufficiency (PEI).
+The main treatment is Pancreatic Enzyme Replacement Therapy, or PERT for short.
 There are various brands available (e.g. Creon®, Nutrizym®, Pancrease HL® or Pancrex®).
 Most are in capsule form in various doses.

 How does PERT work?
-Most people experiencing the issues above are going to benefit from a multiple-enzyme replacement which tend to include the key ones such as:
+Most people experiencing the issues above are going to benefit from a multiple-enzyme replacement which tends to include the key ones such as:

 - protease which breakdown proteins (e.g meat, fish, seafood, dairy, nuts, etc)

-- lipase which break down fats (e.g from many different foods)
+- lipase which breaks down fats (e.g from many different foods)

 - amylase which breaks down starchy carbohydrates (e.g. potatoes, bread, rice, pasta, cereals, fruits, fibre, etc).

-The dose sizes tend to be based on the amount of lipase, i.e. a 25,000 strength would mean 25,000 units of lipase and (normally) a lesser amount of amylase and protease (it is with Creon).
-The entire mix of enzymes may be given a name, in my case it’s ‘Pancreatin’.
-You will be given a number of capsules to be used from your prescribing doctor.
+The dose sizes tend to be based on the amount of lipase, i.e. a 25,000 strength would mean 25,000 units of lipase and (normally) a lesser amount of amylase and protease.
+The entire mix of enzymes may be given a name, e.g. ‘Pancreatin’ or ‘Pancrealipase’.
+You will be given a number of capsules to be used by your prescribing doctor.

 Frequently Asked Questions (FAQ)